nasseredine/udacity-dend-p1a/README.md

 **Note**: the `songs` table reference the `artists` table using `artist_id` as a foreign key.
 This is called an _outrigger dimensions_ and is considered a data-warehouse anti-pattern.
-However, this was part of the project requirements to design the schema this way.
+However, this was part of the project specifications to design the schema this way.
 A better practice would be to relate those two dimensions using a fact table.

 ## ETL pipeline